Maximize your time in our nation’s capital by following this easy itinerary and guide.

 Six Flags America is only 15 minutes away from Washington DC and is home to 10 insane roller coasters like Superman and The Wild One.
 If the weather cooperates, be sure to visit Hurricane Harbor for thrilling water slides and relaxing lazy rivers, too.

 It wouldn’t be a weekend in Washington DC without a trip to Kings Dominion!
 This 400-acre park has 60+ rides, shows, attractions, and so much more, including the 20-acre water park.
 Adrenaline junkies love rides like WindSeeker and Intimidator 305.
 But, if you’re more into classic rides, you can’t miss the gorgeous Grand Carousel.

-If you’re heading south to go home after a weekend in Washington DC, swing by Busch Gardens Williamsburg!
+If you’re heading south to go home after a weekend in Washington DC, grab Busch Gardens Williamsburg tickets!
 The European-themed amusement park has everything from riveting shows to towering roller coasters such as the Griffon.
 However, while the rides are great, the food is even better!
 Sample your way through different cuisines representing various European cultures and countries.